2nd Searchlight Regiment, Royal Artillery: Rhine

 The build-up of troops and supplies for Operation Plunder required largescale AA defences, extending back to cover vital bridges and routes.
 107th AA Brigade arrived on 18 March to protect the Cleve, Gennep and Mook bridges behind II Canadian Corps, including 6 S/L Bty.
 One troop of 6 S/L Bty moved up to the Rhine, where the Canadians were to make a follow-up crossing.
 Meanwhile 5 S/L Bty was assigned in the AA role to 106th AA Bde with XXX Corps making the assault crossing at Rees.
 'Plunder' was launched on the night of 23/24 March and made good progress, the RE quickly getting to work on bridge building.
 After dark on 24 March scattered Ju 88s began making divebombing attacks on the bridging sites, artillery areas and supply routes.
 The number of attacks was not large: 106th AA Bde reported 20-plus Ju 88s, some of which were illuminated by the S/Ls and engaged by the HAA and LAA guns with some successes.
 There were 30 or more raids the following night, against bridging and S/L sites, and the S/Ls were again effective in picking up attackers for the guns.
 The story was repeated on 26/27 March, 106th AA Bde's guns engaging attackers with the help of S/Ls and radar.
 By now the bridges over the Rhine were completed and in use, and as the fighting moved deeper into Germany the number of air attacks diminished, though 5 S/L Bty remained on duty on both sides of the Rees crossing.

 Germany

-While most of 2nd S/L Rgt remained with 74th AA Bde on guard duties behind First Canadian Army, 106th AA Brigade handed over its units (including 5 S/L Bty) to 100th AA Bde, which moved up to cover Second Army's crossing of the Weser on 9–11 April, followed by the crossing of the Elbe (Operation Enterprise) on 29 April, when the Luftwaffe put in its last effort to prevent the crossing.
+While most of 2nd S/L Rgt remained with 74th AA Bde on guard duties behind the First Canadian Army, 106th AA Brigade handed over its units (including 5 S/L Bty) to 100th AA Bde, which moved up to cover the Second Army's crossing of the Weser on 9–11 April, followed by the crossing of the Elbe (Operation Enterprise) on 29 April, when the Luftwaffe put in its last effort to prevent the crossing.
 The German surrender at Lüneburg Heath followed on 4 May and all AA action was immediately suspended.
 The AA units were then turned to occupation duties, with 100th AA Bde responsible for Hamburg.